gigberg/nopop/README.md

 RetVal = (int) ShellExecute(NULL, NULL, a->file, a->params, NULL, a->sw_state);

 ```
+However, it seems that using `cmdow /run /hide` **still triggers a brief "splash" cmd window**, which may not behave as expected.

 3. [runapp](https://github.com/futurist/runapp)
 Runapp dedicates to run windows application using config file, instead of shortcuts, which is only 15.08 KB.
 Command example:
 `Runapp config.arg`